KumarG23/KumarG23.github.io/index.md

 ## What are some objects that your blog incorporates?

  My blog contains objects including:
   I have not yet incorporated any javascript into my blog.
 I have been moving this week which has severely lessened my time.
 Now that I am all moved in I plan to dedicate some time to working on incorporating more style and some javascript into my blog.

+# **Week 4**

+## What was helpful during Onboarding working remotely?

+I really enjoy working from home.
+It's great being able to work on things at your own pace/time.
+However, I am looking forward to really buckling down in person and getting to work.

+## What hindered your progress during Onboarding?

+The biggest hinderance would have to be that I moved during onboarding.
+It basically took two days away from what I was learning.
+I think I made up for it but I really don't like feeling like I am behind.

+## How did you overcome challenges during Onboarding?

+I think the way I overcame challenges during onboarding is how I overcome any challenge.
+Hard work and patience.
+I truly believe that with those two things, plus some confidence in yourself, you can do anything.